Grigoriymakarov/GenealogicalTree/README.md

 # GenealogicalTree
-Based on a family tree received create a graphe representing the genealogical tree of the family
+Based on a family tree received from JSON, creates a graphe representing the genealogical tree of the family